TheAlgorithms/Python/README.md

 ### Topological

 From [Wikipedia][topological-wiki]: **Topological sort**, or _topological ordering of a directed graph_ is a linear ordering of its vertices such that for every directed edge _uv_ from vertex _u_ to vertex _v_, _u_ comes before _v_ in the ordering.
 For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.
-A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a _directed acyclic graph_ (DAG).
+A topological ordering is possible if and only if the graph has no directed cycles, that is if it is a _directed acyclic graph_ (DAG).
 Any DAG has at least one topological ordering, and algorithms are known for constructing a topological ordering of any DAG in linear time.

 ### Time-Complexity Graphs